 Improve care and storage areas for non-living collection – held by the Museum in the public trust—in order to meet American Alliance of Museums (AAM) standards.

 - Improve storage, access, and work areas to ensure staff safety, efficiency, and effectiveness of operations; and,

 - Implement green building practices.

-Due to the limitations of the existing facilities and infrastructure, the facility master plan culminated in a recommendation to demolish the existing museum and zoo buildings and replace with a new facility sized to adequately support the educational mission, outreach, and public programs for Palo Alto Junior Museum and Zoo.
+Due to the limitations of the existing facility and infrastructure, the facility master planning process recommended complete demolition and replacement with a new facility that more adequately supports the educational mission and public program of the JMZ.

 If you would like to support/donate to the Junior Museum & Zoo initiative, visit the Friends of the JMZ page.